johanhedin/sdrx/README.md

 Raspberry Pi OS.
 Audio is played using ALSA.

 A RTL-SDR Blog V3 dongle, https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles,
 is used for development.
-The program may be incompatible with other dongles and less powerfull Raspberry Pi models.
+The program may be incompatible with other RTL dongles and less powerfull Raspberry Pi models.
 YMMV.

 Support for Airspy R2 and Airspy Mini is worked on.